 - Make a note of potential home performance problems.
 Walk through your house and look for clues.
 Are there damp spots?
 Is dust collecting or is the carpet looking dirty near the baseboards?
 Is the snow melting in a weird pattern on the roof?
 Does the furnace make a funny noise or produce a strange smell when it’s running hard?
 Is one room particularly hot or cold?
 Which windows seem to carry the most condensation?

-- Make a list of any work that’s been done and when it was done recently, and when it was done.
+- Make a list of any work that’s been done and when it was done.

 - Pull together all your energy bills for the last year.